top of page

 • Having the urge to avoid things that trigger anxiety or wanting to escape from your situation

 Anxiety can have devastating effects on your mental health.
 It can cause you to overthink about the future, feel terrified by the worst possibilities, and worry about small issues.
 This harmful thought process can be overwhelming and interfere with your daily life, work, and relationships.
 Your worries may not go away on their own; over time, you can miss out on life and find that your symptoms get worse if you don't seek help.
+Relationships can be a significant source of anxiety for many reasons.
+Therefore, relationship therapy can help.

 How to cope with anxiety